iguoli/iguoli.github.io/_posts/2018-07-31-OpenSSH-Config.md

 ServerAliveInterval 30
 ServerAliveCountMax 10

-# Since OpenSSH 8.8, sha-1 hash (ssh-rsa) was disabled by default
+# Since OpenSSH 8.8, sha-1 (ssh-rsa) hash algorithm was disabled by default
-# Set below options to enable it
+# Set below options to enable it with caution
 HostKeyAlgorithms +ssh-rsa
 PubkeyAcceptedKeyTypes +ssh-rsa